-In Generator Preset mode.
-SYNC I/O can generate LTC using either an external or internal clock reference.
+In Generator Preset mode, SYNC I/O can generate LTC using either an external or internal clock reference.
 Make sure LTC is correctly routed and that all your other gear is properly configured before you begin.
-See "Example: Using Set.
-Down and Up to adjust LTC Gain" on page 34 for SYNC I/O LTC instructions.
-If necessary, adjust the input level for the destination device
+See "Example: Adjusting LTC Gain" on page 34 for SYNC I/O LTC instructions.
+If necessary, adjust the input level for the destination device.